cacerca1/ImageSearch/README.md

 Various experiments were conductec with these three approaches to maximize the accuracy metric which tests the class of the retrieved image against the class of the query image.
 These experiments varied the feature extractor used, the use of feature scaling, the use of Principle Component Analysis (PCA) as a dimensionality reduction technique, as well as some augmentation techniques.
 The best results will be discussed in the next section.
 For a full list of all experiments, see the [Experiments] (#experiments) section.

 ## Model Comparison
-There are two main factors to take into account when evaluating model perfomrnace:
+There are two main factors to take into account when evaluating model performance:

 1. Model accuracy
 2. Speed